 Exercise - This includes play as well as walks (at least twice a day).
 It’s very important that when you go for walks with your dog you allow time for them to sniff the ground as they wander.
 Sniffing new smells out on a walk is one of the most enjoyable and enriching activities for dogs.

-How do I stop my dog from digging holes in my prized lawn?
+How to stop my dog from digging holes in my lawn?

 Digging and barking is who dogs are, so we need to offer something much more enjoyable for them to do.
 Giving dogs another option to satisfy their need to dig can help.
 A good idea is a purpose-built sandpit or clamshell filled with sand where you can bury your dog’s favorite toys or pigs ears.